-Or you can go here for my Flybird bench review.
+You can go here for my Flybird bench review.

-Should You Train With Dumbbells Everyday?
+Should You Train With Dumbbells every day?

-It is not advisable to train with dumbbells everyday.
+It is not advisable to train with dumbbells every day.
 Regardless of your training goal, it is unnecessary to lift weights every day.
 You should instead lift dumbbells between 3 to 6 days per week, using a suitable training split that allows for you to reach your goal.